moesio-f/ufrpe-2023/notes/pages/Variáveis no CMake.md

 - Variáveis de Cache
 	- > In addition to normal variables discussed above, CMake also supports cache variables.
 Unlike normal variables which have a lifetime limited to the processing of the `CMakeLists.txt` file, cache variables are stored in the special file called `CMakeCache.txt` in the build directory and they persist between CMake runs.
 Once set, cache variables remain set until something explicitly removes them from the cache.
 The value of a cache variable is retrieved in exactly the same way as a normal variable (i.e. with the `${myVar}` form), but the set() command is different when used to set a cache variable
 	- ((65283658-1b7c-46c5-8736-f983a1ef24e4))
+- Variáveis gerenciadas pelo CMake
+	- `CMAKE_SOURCE_DIR`: The top-most directory of the source tree.
+O valor dessa variável nunca muda.
+	- `CMAKE_BINARY_DIR`: The top-most directory of the build tree.
+O valor dessa variável nunca muda.
+	- `CMAKE_CURRENT_SOURCE_DIR`: o diretório do `CMakeLists.txt` sendo processado no momento.
+O valor dessa variável pode mudar quando o [[add_subdirectory(...)]] é invocado (após o processamento, volta para seu valor anterior)
+	- `CMAKE_CURRENT_BINARY_DIR`: o diretório de build do `CMakeLists.txt` sendo processado no momento.
+Segue as mesmas definições da variável anterior
+	- `CMAKE_CURRENT_LIST_DIR`: analogous to `CMAKE_CURRENT_SOURCE_DIR` except it will be updated when processing the included file.
+This is the variable to use where the directory of the current file being processed is required, no matter how it has been added to the build.
+It will always hold an absolute path
+	- `CMAKE_CURRENT_LIST_FILE`: Always gives the name of the file currently being processed.
+It always holds an absolute path to the file, not just the file name.
+	- `CMAKE_CURRENT_LIST_LINE`: Holds the line number of the file currently being processed.
+This variable is rarely needed, but may prove useful in some debugging scenarios.
+	- `PROJECT_SOURCE_DIR`: The source directory of the most recent call to `project(...)` in the current scope or any parent scope.
+	- `PROJECT_BINARY_DIR`: The build directory corresponding to the source directory defined by `PROJECT_SOURCE_DIR`.
+	- `projectName_SOURCE_DIR`: The source directory of the most recent call to `project(projectName)` in the current scope or any parent scope.
+	- `projectName_BINARY_DIR`: o mesmo que variável anterior, todavia é o diretório de build.
+- Escopo
+	- As variáveis do CMake definidas possuem como escopo o `CMakeLists.txt` atualmente em processamento, alguns comandos podem criar um novo escopo
+	- Os escopos são organizados de forma hierárquica, assim as variáveis do escopo pai continuam visíveis para os filhos
+		- Valores do escopo filho não são visíveis para ao escopo pai
+		- Mudanças em variáveis no escopo filho não são visíveis para o escopo pai
+			- Essa regra vale mesmo se a variável existir no escopo pai